SHTOOLS/SHTOOLS/docs/pages/mydoc/fdoc/makegeoidgrid.md

 `f` : optional, input, real(dp), default = 0
 :   The flattening `(R_equator-R_pole)/R_equator` of the reference ellipsoid.
 The optional parameter `a` (i.e., `R_equator`) must be specified.

+`extend` : input, optional, integer, default = 0
+:   If 1, compute the longitudinal band corresponding to 360 E for `gridtype` 1, 2 and 3, and compute the latitudinal band for 90 S for `gridtype` 2 and 3.

 `exitstatus` : output, optional, integer
 :   If present, instead of executing a STOP when an error is encountered, the variable exitstatus will be returned describing the error.
 0 = No errors; 1 = Improper dimensions of input array; 2 = Improper bounds for input variable; 3 = Error allocating memory; 4 = File IO error.